liuchongxi/Learning-Haskell/README.md

 # Learning-Haskell
 Learning Basic of Haskell

-- Implement some functions by using Haskell
+- Implement some functions using Haskell